 Efforts and Achievements

-The Agency held more than 20 scientific work meetings with representatives of the best international companies in the field of space from different countries, in an attempt to understand the latest technologies and trends in the field of space science, applications and technology, including constructing remote sensing satellites, ground stations, space satellite images and data analysis.
-NSSA also explored the best ways to invest in this field and many other related topics.
+The Agency is continuously organizing meetings with representatives of esteemed international companies specialized in the field of space, to keep up to date with the latest technologies and trends in the space sector, including companies specialized in constructing and launching earth observation satellites, establishing of ground stations, providing space satellite imagery and data analysis services.
+Through those meetings, NSSA explored the best ways to invest in this field and learnt about resources, skills and budget requirements for space initiatives.

 In an attempt to fulfill the Royal directions towards learning about the space field and benefiting from the experiences of neighboring countries, NSSA has initiated contacting the UAE Space Agency and Mohammed Bin Rashid Space Centre (MBRSC), that have both played a prominent role in supporting the efforts of the Agency in the establishment phase.